 Just because you’re going gluten-free doesn’t mean you’re against alcohol, though!
 There are certainly types that you must avoid, but you shouldn’t have to give it up completely if you don’t want to.
 Thankfully, gluten-free vodka is pretty common and you’ve got lots of options.

-Generally, you can count on a lot of unflavored vodkas to be gluten-free.
+Generally, you can count on a lot of unflavored vodkas to be gluten-free, which is excellent news if you want to cook with vodka.
 It’s the addition of artificial flavors and other additives that so often introduce gluten to vodka.
 This makes finding the best gluten-free vodka fairly easy as there’s plenty of pure vodkas out there.

 That said, always be sure to check ingredients lists and warning labels on a product you’re interested in.
 There may be additives you don’t know about and there’s always a risk of cross-contamination in a facility that processes any product containing barley, rye, or wheat.